 Summer’s on the horizon and if you’re likely to end up on holiday by the sea looking to master a new sport, then there is nothing quite as cool or fun like learning to surf!
-We’ve all seen these sun-kissed men and women riding on the waves with style and flow, and sure enough, it’s hard not to want to do the same.
 It may look easy carving and cruising elegantly on the waves, but you’ll quickly learn that you may not look quite as good as those you’re admiring, these guys seem fly with finesse on the water whereas you may feel you look a touch more like a stranded whale in distress.
 But, don’t let that put you off!
 Rome wasn’t built in a day and these cool and carefree surfers all started out in the same way you will, and with some good tips and tricks you’ll find yourself spending more time on the board riding then in the water wiping out.

 Here are a few things to help you get started, save you some time and leave you feeling confident and ready to ride.